lzwjava/blog-source/_posts/2024-12-12-openai-price-en.md

 ---
 layout: post
-title: "ChatGPT Plus Should Charge Based on Token Usage Instead of a Fixed \\$20 Monthly Fee"
+title: "Why ChatGPT Plus Should Charge by Token Usage"
 ---

 ChatGPT Plus should transition to a flexible pricing model based on token usage rather than a fixed \\$20 monthly fee.